Gigaspaces/xap-docs/site/content/xap97/transaction-read-modifiers.markdown

 The exclusive read lock is supported in a clustered environment when using the Jini Transaction Manager.

 {{% tip %}}
-Starting with XAP 7.1.2 GigaSpaces throws `java.lang.IllegalArgumentException: Using EXCLUSIVE_READ_LOCK modifier without a transaction`{{%wbr%}}`is illegal` exception as a protection mechanism when performing exclusive read **without** using a transaction.
+Starting with XAP 7.1.2 GigaSpaces throws `java.lang.IllegalArgumentException: Using EXCLUSIVE_READ_LOCK modifier without a transaction`{{<wbr>}}`is illegal` exception as a protection mechanism when performing exclusive read **without** using a transaction.
 You must use a transaction when using exclusive read lock.
 {{% /tip %}}

 ## Code Example